glynnbird/couchwarehouse/README.md

 downloading mydb [======------------------------] 20% 27.7s
 ```

-After downloading is complete, *couchwarehouse* will continuously poll the target database for any changes and update the database accordingly.
+After downloading is complete, *couchwarehouse* will continuously poll the source database for any changes and update the local database accordingly.

 Press "Ctrl-C" to exit.